AP-Skill-Development-Corporation/SSSE-EEE-Python/README.md

 ## Day-04(12-10-2023):
   - Loops Overview,range and sample examples on each
   - Jumping Statements, Inner Loops with sample examples on each

+## Day-05(13-10-2023):
+  - Functions Overview
+  - User Defined Function Types with sample examples on each
+  - Practiced some hackerrank problems